 2018 Nation-Wide Engagement Initiatives

-In late fall 2018, the CCAC launched a widespread survey to stakeholders to better understand the needs of our community and to garner feedback on a number of topics including engagement, communication, CCAC programs (standards, training, and assessment and certification), and overall satisfaction.
-A total of 322 responses in English and in French were received over a one-month period from various CCAC stakeholder groups.
-The CCAC also reached out to Canadians to find out what they think about the use of animals in scientific research and commissioned Nanos Research to conduct a nationwide public opinion poll to gauge the public’s thoughts about the CCAC and animal-based science in Canada.
+In late Fall 2018, the CCAC launched a widespread survey addressed to its stakeholders to better understand their needs and to garner feedback on a number of topics, including engagement, communication, CCAC programs, and overall satisfaction.
+A total of 322 responses were received over a one-month period from various stakeholder groups.
+The CCAC also reached out to Canadians by contracting Nanos Research to conduct a nationwide public opinion poll to gauge their views and thoughts about the CCAC and animal-based science in Canada.

 CCAC Strategic Plan 2015-2020